sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 }
 ```

 ...this makes a sweet message, but it doesn't disappear on click!
 Let's be terribly clever and add an event listener to our `#message` element that, whenever it is clicked, makes it disappear.
-We can also use this opportunity to refactor our code so the _message_ is displayed on game end and  `resetGame()` is only executed when a user acknowledges it...
+We can also use this opportunity to refactor our code so the message is displayed on game end and `resetGame()` is only executed when a user acknowledges the message...

 ```js
 // now reset game only does what its name implies